Abardeh-ye Olya

-Abardeh-ye Olya (ابرده عليا) (Note: Also romanized as Abardeh ‘Olyā and Abardeh-ye ‘Olyā; also known as Abar Deh-e Bālā, Abardeh, and Abardeh-ye Bālā) is a village in, and the capital of, Abardeh Rural District of Shandiz District, Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.
+Abardeh-ye Olya (ابرده عليا) (Note: Also romanized as Abardeh ‘Olyā and Abardeh-ye ‘Olyā; also known as Abar Deh-e Bālā, Abardeh, and Abardeh-ye Bālā) is a village in, and the capital of, Abardeh Rural District in Shandiz District of Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 2,152 in 630 households, when it was in Shandiz Rural District of Torqabeh District of Mashhad County.
-The following census in 2011 counted 3,553 people in 1,078 households, by which time the district had been separated from the county in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) The rural district was transferred to the new Shandiz District, and Abardeh-ye Olya was transferred to Abardeh Rural District created in the district.
-The 2016 census measured the population of the village as 3,177 people in 1,004 households.
-It was the most populous village in its rural district.
+At the time of the 2006 National Census, the village's population was 2,152 in 630 households, when it was in Shandiz Rural District of Torqabeh District in Mashhad County.
+The following census in 2011 counted 3,553 people in 1,078 households, by which time the district had been separated from the county in the establishment of Binalud County.
+(Note: Renamed Torqabeh and Shandiz County) The rural district was transferred to the new Shandiz District, and Abardeh-ye Olya was transferred to Abardeh Rural District created in the same district.
+The 2016 census measured the population of the village as 3,177 people in 1,004 households, the most populous in its rural district.